All cultures exist interculturally, though seldom on equal terms.

 2.3 Since these questions can be asked of many disparate situations, ranging from the domination of the Kingdom of Mali in thirteenth-century West Africa to the fate of the Andaman islanders in independent India, it is impossible to answer them in abstract terms.
 The following images and links, all of which relate to the place of indigenous culture in Australia since the 1970s, simply highlight some of the complexities this kind of analysis involves in practice.
 These are especially acute when calls for sovereignty, or self-determination, framed in modern statist or counter-statist terms, enter the equation, as they do in the Australian context and many others.
-For an account of the alternative, anti- or non-statist strategies adopted by the hill communities of Zomia, see James C. Scott, The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia (Yale, 2009).
+For an account of the alternative, anti- or non-statist strategies adopted by the hill communities of Zomia, see James C. Scott, The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia (Yale, 2009), and for the recent political success of the Mapuche in their efforts to create an intercultural Chilean state, see Chile: election of progressive indigenous academic to oversee constitutional reform is a blow to right-wing establishment, 8 July 2021.